 Nigerian Style Goat Pepper Soup

 You can get the spices at local markets that sell African food, but they’re easy to find online too.
-There is also lots of pre-made pepper soup spices online, but all the ones I tried were hit and miss and stale from overstocking.
-The soup tastes better after it sits for a day and the flavors meld.
+There are also lots of pre-made pepper soup spices online, but all the ones I tried were hit and miss and stale from overstocking.
+This goat meat stew recipe tastes better after it sits for a day and the flavors meld.

-Here’s a little tutorial on how I cook them.
+Here’s a little tutorial on how I cook this goat meat stew recipe.
 It works well with either bone-in goat or lamb meat.

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a 15 year veteran of the culinary industry, former executive chef of Acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.